Managing Photography Clients During COVID-19

 Contracts are a good idea regardless of whether or not there’s an ongoing pandemic, but especially right now as added security for receiving appropriate payment.

-Coming up with a virtual tour contract can be as easy as getting one off of Google and laying out pricing as it relates to any given scenario or using a third-party contract system.
+Coming up with a virtual tour contract can be as easy as getting one off of Google and laying out pricing for any given scenario or using a third-party contract system.

 For example, setting up payments to be due at the end of each phase of the virtual tour process can result in complete and fair transactions—which will also provide clients with a promise of whatever work has been completed at any given stage.

-Panoskin does offer built-in invoicing for custom virtual tours that allows photographers to invoice clients directly to collect hosting fees, but is not available when building and charging for Google Street View tours.
+TourBuilder offers built-in invoicing for custom virtual tours, allowing photographers to invoice clients directly to collect hosting fees.
+Still, it is unavailable when building and charging for Google Street View tours.

 6. Have a contingency plan and share it with your clients

-With many ongoing uncertainties (such as the possibility of becoming sick, city lockdowns, or future limitations on Google Maps), an excellent way to ensure business stays afloat is to plan for the unexpected.
+With many ongoing uncertainties (such as the possibility of becoming sick, city lockdowns, or future limitations on Google Maps), planning for the unexpected is an excellent way to ensure the business stays afloat.

 - Share a backup contact with clients to conduct business if you cannot